naver/scavenger/doc/installation.md

 To change the http(default 8080) and grpc(default 8080) ports used by Collector, you can change the settings below.
  - `-Darmeria.port`: http, grpc uses 8080 by default

+To change the default value of 10MB for the max message size of gRPC in Collector, change the setting below.
+ - `-Darmeria.max-message-size`: 10MB by default
+    - Supports `B`, `KB`, `MB`, `GB`, and `TB` units.

 The collector provides two profiles: `h2` and `local`(default) </br>
 The profile can be enabled with `spring.profiles.active` configuration.</br>